 - Apple issues takedown notice after iBoot source code leaks

+We can help with mobile app legal issues including copyright, fair use, contract law, WIPO arbitration, and other issues.
 To discuss your case in confidence call us at (877) 276-5084.
-We can usually structure a low flat rate legal fee for most disputes.
-If bad faith litigation is required we may be able to take the case on a full or partial contingency fee.
+We can usually structure a low flat rate legal fee for most disputes or a low initial retainer fee and hourly billing.
+If bad faith litigation is required we may be able to take the case on a full or partial contingency fee depending on the case.